Bill granting immunity to VMI sexual assault victims fails to advance

 VMI, the nation’s oldest state-supported military college, is the only school in the commonwealth not required to give immunity to students who reveal, in the course of reporting a sexual assault, that they’d been drinking or doing drugs during the incident.
 The subcommittee’s vote was along party lines, with Republicans opting to kill the bill.

-Helmer had urged his colleagues on the subcomittee to support the bill, saying VMI should not be held to a different standard than the state’s other colleges and universities.
+Helmer had urged his colleagues on the subcommittee to support the bill, saying VMI should not be held to a different standard than the state’s other colleges and universities.

 “Those women and men who are victims of sexual violence will know they are guaranteed by law the right to come forward and report and … it will take us out of the position of VMI being this outlier,” he said.
 “It’s a stain, right?
 Like, we want VMI to be a leader.
 It’s a stain that it’s the only college in Virginia in which you aren’t protected if you come forward and report sexual assault by the law.”